-Our ideal guest is someone who has a sense of adventure, enjoys being in nature, and is eager to learn new outdoor skills.
-We love it when guests return for successive trips to learn in new zones and more challenging terrain.
-In 2019, we have our fourth year alumni participating!
+Our ideal trip participant is someone who has a sense of adventure, enjoys being in nature, and is eager to learn new outdoor skills.
+We love it when participants return for successive trips to learn in new zones and more challenging terrain.
+Several clients join our guided trips year after year and sometimes two or three times per year.

-Mike has Commercial Park Use Permits for BC Parks Strathcona and Cape Scott since 2011.
-A new addition in 2016 is a Parks Canada Business Licence for the West Coast Trail and Long Beach Units of Pacific Rim National Park Reserve.
-Through the ACMG, Mike has access to ACMG Park Permits for Banff, Glacier, Kootenay, Jasper, Revelstoke, Waterton, and Yoho National Parks.
-He also has special permission to guide the Nootka Trail, which is on BC Crown land.
+Mike has BC Park Use Permits for Strathcona and Cape Scott Provincial Park since 2011.
+A new addition in 2016 is a Parks Canada Business Licence for the West Coast Trail Unit and Long Beach Unit of Pacific Rim National Park Reserve.
+Mike also has authorization to provide guided hiking trips along the Nootka Trail on Nootka Island from Recreation Sites and Trails BC.

 As a certified ACMG Hiking Guide, Mike carries Comprehensive General Liability Insurance as directed in ACMG standard of practice and mandated by the Crown, BC Parks, and Parks Canada.

-We recommend that all our guests have Travel Medical Insurance and Trip Cancellation Insurance.
+We recommend that all our trip participants have Travel Medical Insurance and Trip Cancellation Insurance.

 To enhance your wilderness experience, your body needs to be in shape for backpacking.
 The more conditioned your body is, the more energy you will have for enjoyment and learning.

-That depends.
-Our goal is to get our packs as light as possible; however, everyone carries their own personal gear plus some group gear.
-Mike is strong but he can’t carry everything!
-In pre-trip planning, we will share lightweight gear recommendations and backpacking tips.
+Our goal is to get our packs as light as possible.
+During the pre-trip planning phase, we will share lightweight gear recommendations and backpacking tips.
 We’ve noticed that the four outdated (and therefore big and heavy) pieces of equipment people often bring include the backpack, tent, sleeping bag, and sleeping pad.
 We recommend investing in lighter packs and sleep systems.
 On the trip, we will teach you how to use your gear more efficiently.
 Check out our trip reports to see what gear we have experimented with.
 We are constantly looking for ways to lighten our own packs and increase efficiency.
-Lighter packs = more enjoyment for everyone!

-We definitely recommend water purification on all of our trips to reduce the chance of waterborne illnesses.
-We always carry tablets for treating personal water in one litre bottles.
-For camp, we bring a large volume gravity filtration system.
+Yes.
+We recommend treating the water on all of our trips to reduce the chance of waterborne illnesses.
+We always carry a personal filter and backup tablets for treating water in the backcountry.

 Yes.
-Everyone takes care of their own cups, bowls, and utensils.
+Everyone takes care of their own dishes.
 We teach the best leave-no-trace practices so everyone learns the most efficient methods of clean-up.

 Depending on the trip, we will camp in either designated backcountry sites or primitive wilderness sites that impact the environment the least.
 Designated sites sometimes have wooden tent platforms.
 Primitive sites will be on durable surfaces.
 On coastal trips, we often camp right on the sandy beach.